dimitrisr/django-startup-template/README.md

 switch to the new application folder

 ```
-django-admin.py startproject --template=https://github.com/rudasn/django-startup-template/zipball/master app; cd app
+django-admin.py startproject --template=https://github.com/rudasn/django-startup-template/zipball/master MY_AWESOME_PROJECT; cd MY_AWESOME_PROJECT
 ```

-This command will create a new folder named *app* in which your Django project will live.
+This command will create a new folder named *MY_AWESOME_PROJECT* in which your Django project will live.

+Now browse to the new project's directory and follow the instructions in README